thomhines/interactive-media-ii/Day 07.md

 2. **HTML/CSS**

 	If you haven't already started on it, now is the time to start coding this thing.
 You should have your HTML done for all of your pages by next class (don't worry!
-Like always, you can change it later), and if you have time, start working on your CSS.
+Like always, you can change it later), and if you have time, start working on your CSS. **DO NOT** start working on your javascript until you're done with your HTML and CSS, unless you have a really good reason.

 3. **Codecademy Javascript Lessons**

 	Go through the first two series of exercises (under the '[Introduction to Javascript](http://www.codecademy.com/tracks/javascript)' section) on Codecademy.
 The exercises will guide you through if statements, variables, and so on, as well as a few fun new tools like console.log.
 Once you're done with these, post a screen shot of the Javascript page with the completed tracks checked off to the blog.

+	For those of you who were in class, this is extra credit.
+For those of you who weren't, this is *required* so we can talk about this stuff during next class' demo.